Table of Contents_

 It also has a stepping motor for video, which means you can make quick, quiet adjustments that won’t interfere with your audio.
 However, like many ultrawide lenses, it does become sensitive to flaring and you may notice some slight “fisheye” distortion in some shots, so experience and proper framing are very important.

-Why We Like It: A super-small form factor and a very affordable price help make this Canon lens an ideal purchase for those looking to build up their camera kits in preparation for exciting video.
+WHY WE LIKE IT: A super-small form factor and very affordable price help make this Canon lens an ideal purchase for those looking to build up their camera kits in preparation for exciting video.
 It’s also very versatile for such a small, wide-angle lens, allowing you to get up close or capture a lot of landscape, depending on your goals.

 However, it is fully plastic, so you do have to treat the lens with a bit of extra care.

-This approach allows you to buy only the lens you absolutely need.
+This approach allows you to buy only the lens you absolutely need, which is what you won’t be looking for in a digital camera point and shoot initially.
 Other cameras you purchase can come with one or two lenses included in the package, (usually called a kit).
 This gives you some general lenses to start with, and you can buy more specialized lenses later if necessary.
+For example, if your work is more cinematic, a cine lens might be a good purchase for you.
 It’s important to watch what you are buying!